aelise17264/aelise17264/README.md

 - Finishing 'The Complete 2021 Web Development Bootamp' by Dr. Angela Yu on Udemy 👩‍💻
 - Keeping up with JavaScript 30 🏃‍♀️

-🌱 I’m currently diving deep into SQL vs NoSQL databases 🤿
+🌱 I’m currently diving deep into authentication 🤿

 👯 I’m looking to create useful and dynmaic apps 🖥️